 The Social Sciences are a broad field that includes a wide array of topics ranging from psychology, anthropology, linguistics, sociology, to history, economics, and political science.
 Luckily there are plenty of social science majors scholarships that can help reduce your overall debt.

-There are no restrictions as to how many scholarships you can apply to so go ahead and apply to all of the opportunities listed below if you meet the eligibility criteria.
+There are no restrictions as to how many scholarships you can apply to.
+In other words, go ahead and apply to all of the opportunities listed below if you meet the eligibility criteria.

-The New Leader Scholarship is dedicated to providing financial support to students who have recently immigrated, students of color, and students who hail from economically disadvantaged backgrounds.
+The New Leader Scholarship is dedicated to providing financial support.
+Specifically, to recently immigrated students, students of color, and students from economically disadvantaged backgrounds.

 Although instituted by the Marin Community Foundation, the scholarship is open to all applicants who meet the above three criteria.
 The Foundation awards up to $8,000 to eligible students every year, which is renewable.
 Awardees may also receive additional funds to cover the cost of applying to graduate school as well as graduate school tuition.

 Established by Illinois State University, the Craig W. Reeser Scholarship aims to provide financial support to students enrolled in fill-time programs related to the social sciences at the University’s College of Arts and Sciences.

 To apply for this scholarship, you must have a 3.0 GPA minimum, and demonstrate financial need to cover educational costs.
 You will also have to submit an essay highlighting your career goals within social science.

 Deadline: April 1, 2020

 Learn.org offers one $500 annual scholarship.
 One student intending to enroll in any full-time social sciences related program at an accredited 4-year college or university in the United States can win.
 Eligible programs include anthropology, sociology, political science, economics, history, and psychology.